Search this site

 The Secretary, PO Box 13003, Tauranga 3141, New Zealand

-The Rhodesian Services Association Inc was formed in New Zealand from a basis of people who served, or whose family served, in forces loyal to Rhodesia.
+The Rhodesian Services Association (Inc) was formed in New Zealand from a basis of people who served, or whose family served, in forces loyal to Rhodesia.
 The aims are to retain record of our history; remember the fallen; honor the brave and to offer moral support and help to former comrades and their families.
 The Association provides a focal point for those wishing to make contact with others from all branches of the forces, as well as the nurses, whose contribution has gone largely unrecognized.
-Our monthly publication, Contact!
-Contact! and items of interest are sent out by e-mail.

 At the inaugural AGM in October 2003 a committee was elected.
 The name Rhodesian Services Association and symbol of the Lion & Tusk was adopted signifying the representation of all arms of the forces through out the history of Rhodesia.